Just Me Travel

 • Cobbold Gorge is only open from 1 April to 31 October during the dry season.

-• The most common way to reach Cobbold Gorge is self-driving, a six-hour drive from Cairns.
+• The most common way to reach Cobbold Gorge is by self-driving, a six-hour drive from Cairns.
 If you are comfortable driving on dirt roads, you should not be limited by the vehicle you drive or tow.
 However, if you hire a car to drive to Cobbold Gorge, you must check their policy regarding driving on dirt roads.

 • I arrived in Cobbold Gorge on APT’s 12-day Savannah Explorer tour from Darwin to Cairns.
 Some tour companies offer multi-day trips from Cairns, including a stay at Cobbold Gorge and the official guided tour.

 • Accommodation is available at Cobbold Gorge Village, which offers ensuite cabins, motel-style rooms, and camping and caravaning sites (powered and unpowered).
 The village has a licensed bar, bistro, and store to purchase souvenirs, gifts, and basic grocery items.
 Our tour group stayed two nights in the “Rouseabout” rooms.
 My room was comfortable with everything I needed for my stay, including air conditioning, a TV, a bar fridge, and tea and coffee-making facilities.
 I enjoyed sitting on the balcony of an evening watching the sun slide behind the Australian bush.
-My only criticism was the tiny ensuite bathroom, which was so small I had to dry myself in the room’s foyer.
+My only criticism was the tiny ensuite bathroom, so small I had to dry myself in the room’s foyer.

 When I left Cobbold Gorge, I felt a deep sense of awe and a renewed appreciation for the raw beauty of the Australian outback.
 The guided tour was a comprehensive and memorable experience, allowing me to fully appreciate this hidden gem’s unique features.
 Cobbold Gorge is a must-visit destination for an adventure combining stunning landscapes with insightful commentary.
 I hope my experience encourages you to discover this remarkable natural wonder for yourself.